The Legend of Wonder Woman

-The Legend of Wonder Woman is a series starring Wonder Woman, published by DC Comics.
+The Legend of Wonder Woman is a comic series starring Wonder Woman, published by DC Comics.
 The series was created by Renae De Liz, with colors, inks, and letters by her husband, Ray Dillon.
 It functions as a modern retelling of Wonder Woman's Golden Age origin, with heavy influence from the original comics by William Moulton Marston.
 The series was nominated for the Eisner Award for Best Digital/Webcomic.

 Publication history

 The digital-first series began in November 2015 and consisted of 27 chapters released weekly.
-It was collected in nine single issues throughout 2016, then published in hardcover December 13, 2016.
+It was collected in nine single issues throughout 2016, then published in hardcover December 13 the same year.
 A proposed second volume was in the works until it was cancelled by DC.

 An earlier series, published by DC in 1986, was also titled The Legend of Wonder Woman.
 The last pre-Crisis on Infinite Earths Wonder Woman story, it was a tribute to the Golden Age Wonder Woman that was written and illustrated by Trina Robbins.
 The four-issue limited series was published during the time between the first and second volumes of Wonder Woman.